phamviet/blogtui/content/blog/mirror-bitbucket-to-aws-codecommit/index.md

 Host name should be in format `git-codecommit.aws-region.amazonaws.com`.
 For example: `git-codecommit.ap-southeast-1.amazonaws.com`.

-### Add the public key to IAM user
+### Add the public key to IAM user credentials

+In order to Codecommit accept request from Pipelines, the public key must be registered as IAM user credentials who has assess to Codecommit repository.

 Login as IAM user.
 Go to `My security credentials` and upload SSH public key in `AWS CodeCommit credentials` tab.
 Once you uploaded public key, let's note down the **SSH key ID**, so it can be used on next step.

 ### Compose `bitbucket-pipelines.yml`

-Below is a minimal script to mirror content from Bitbucket to Codecommit repository.
+Below is minimal script to upload content from Bitbucket to Codecommit.

 ```yaml
 image: 'atlassian/default-image:2'